Azure/autorest/CONTRIBUTING.md

 # Run test in interactive mode
 npm test

-# Alternatively you can run them once with coverage(Same as rush test:ci)
+# Alternatively you can run them once with coverage(Same as pnpm test:ci)
 npm run test:ci
 ```